ansible-collections/community.yang/README.md

     ansible-test network-integration  --inventory ~/myinventory -vvv <name of the plugin>

-## Publishing New Version
+## Publishing New Versions

-The current process for publishing new versions of the Community Collection is manual, and requires a user who has access to the `community` namespace on Ansible Galaxy to publish the build artifact.
+Releases are automatically built and pushed to Ansible Galaxy for any new tag.
+Before tagging a release, make sure to do the following:

-  1. Ensure `CHANGELOG.md` contains all the latest changes.
+  1. Update `galaxy.yml` and this README's `requirements.yml` example with the new `version` for the collection.
-  2. Update `galaxy.yml` with the new `version` for the collection.
+  2. Update the CHANGELOG:
-  3. Create a release in GitHub to tag the commit at the version to build.
+    1. Make sure you have [`antsibull-changelog`](https://pypi.org/project/antsibull-changelog/) installed.
-  4. Run the following commands to build and release the new version on Galaxy:
+    2. Make sure there are fragments for all known changes in `changelogs/fragments`.

-     ```
+    3. Run `antsibull-changelog release`.
-     ansible-galaxy collection build
+  3. Commit the changes and create a PR with the changes.
+Wait for tests to pass, then merge it once they have.
-     ansible-galaxy collection publish ./community-yang-$VERSION_HERE.tar.gz
+  4. Tag the version in Git and push to GitHub.
      ```
 After the version is published, verify it exists on the [Ansible Yang Community Collection Galaxy page](https://galaxy.ansible.com/community/yang).